kevin-44/WAX_ExpressTrade_Integration/README.md

 ?>
 ```

-The `data` parameter in the `ExecuteAPICall` function should be structured differently when making requests to endpoints that use the `POST` method:
+The `data` parameter in the `ExecuteAPICall` function should be structured differently when sending requests to endpoints that use the `POST` method:

 ```
 array("key" => "Your API Key", "sku_filter" => "100,102")
 ```

-All *successful* API responses have return data within the `response` object.
+All successful API responses have return data within the `response` object.
 A typical response may look like this:

 ```
 {